robur-coop/miou/book/src/scheduler.md

 ```

 Here, `do_this_in_background` would be a function that takes a task and adds it
-to a kind of hidden TODO list.
+to a kind of hidden to-do list.
 Instead of being literally synchronous and
 waiting to display "World" before displaying "Hello", we could imagine directly
-displaying "Hello" and letting _something_ execute our fn function to display
+displaying "Hello" and letting _something_ execute our `fn` function to display
 "World".

 This "something" is what we call a **scheduler**.
 It holds our list of tasks to